zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-power-tools.md

 To finish, rename the `.ZIP` file to `.VSIX` and click to install!

 There, now you have the Entity Framework Power Tools working on your Visual Studio 2015!

+If you don't want to perform the steps above, click [here](https://github.com/carloscds/Palestras/blob/master/Tools/EFPowerToolsVS2015.zip) and download the VSIX file ready!